cowtowncoder/low-gc-membuffers/README.md

 # Overview

-This project aims at creating a simple efficient building block for "Big Data" libraries, applications and frameworks; thing that can be used as an in-memory, bounded queue with opaque values (byte sequences): insertions at tail, removal from head, no lookups), and that has minimal garbage collection overhead.
+This project aims at creating a simple efficient building block for "Big Data" libraries, applications and frameworks; thing that can be used as an in-memory, bounded queue with opaque values (sequence of JDK primitive values): insertions at tail, removal from head, single entry peeks), and that has minimal garbage collection overhead.
+Insertions and removals are using entries, which are sub-sequences of the full buffer.

-GC overhead minimization is achieved by use of direct ByteBuffers (memory allocated outside of GC-prone heap); and bounded nature by only supporting storage of simple byte sequences where size is explicitly known.
+GC overhead minimization is achieved by use of direct `ByteBuffer`s (memory allocated outside of GC-prone heap); and bounded nature by only supporting storage of simple primitive value (`byte`, `long') sequences where size is explicitly known.

 Conceptually memory buffers are just simple circular buffers (ring buffers) that holds a sequence of primitive values, bit like arrays, but in a way that allows dynamic automatic resizings of the underlying storage.
 Kibrary supports efficient reusing and sharing of underlying segments for sets of buffers, although for many use cases a single buffer suffices.